 - Access thresholds to student financial aid will be lowered, particularly for part-time students as well as students supporting a family.

-For more answers on questions you might have about your personal tax situation, do check out our blog – we’ve got a wide range of topics that can help you get the biggest refund when you file with TurboTax.
+For more answers on questions you might have about your personal tax situation, check out our blog – we’ve got a wide range of topics that can help you get the biggest refund when you file with TurboTax.